 wisdom to know the difference.

 Also, experiences have taught me that self-trust and confidence makes an optimistic attitude or keep up hope.
 Sometimes, the weak leg makes me sad, as I work hard on exercises that do not improve it.
 But I do not worry.
-People call me "Very positive."
+People call me "Very positive."to accept the things I cannot change,

 Well, I've learned...